Lady Palm (Rhapis excelsa) Indoor Care, Common Problems & Solutions

 If you are looking to own the magnificent Lady Palm, you may get them online from Etsy (Link to Etsy).

-Lady Palm (Rhapis excelsa) flourishes in bright to medium light, average warmth of 16-270C, humidity of 50-55% and moderately moist, fertile, well-drained, all purpose soil coupled with monthly feeding during the growing season.
+To care for Rhapis excelsa Palm indoors, give it medium to bright indirect light, warmth of 16-270C, humidity of 50-55% and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.

 Lady Palm, Rhapis excelsa